 If you have any questions about any part of the process, please contact us.
 We are ready to help.

-To finalize your admission, you will need to send final transcripts and proof of immunization to WSU.
+To finalize your admission, you will need to send final transcripts and proof of immunizations to WSU as soon as possible.

 As soon as they become available, you will need to submit final transcripts showing graduation date and/or degree earned.